When you run a small business, you want to ensure that productivity is at its peak.

 4. Your team isn’t spending time accepting payments over the phone

 The less time your team spends on the phone, the better.
-It’s not that your team shouldn’t be connecting with customers, but there are more effective ways they could be spending their time rather than transcribing credit card information.
+Connecting with customers is important, but there are better ways to do it than transcribing credit card information.

 5. Your team isn’t spending time processing orders